sfaber34/viem-get-block-number-tutorial/README.md

 ## Writing the Script 📚

 Now we're ready to start adding code!
-First, we need to import viem with this at the top of the file:
+Open `getBlockNumber.js` and add this line to the top of the file to import viem:

 ```js
 import { createPublicClient, http } from "viem";
 ```

-OK, now we need to add a client to connect with your BG node.
+OK, now we need to add a viem client to connect with your BG node.
 You will need to check the upper-right corner of the BG Client terminal dashboard to find the local IP address of your BG client.
 This snippet tells the script to connect to our BG node at local IP: 192.168.1.42 (yours will differ).
 It's using port 8545, which is the default port for execution layer client RPC traffic.

 ```js
 const client = createPublicClient({